 Vocational Rehabilitation (VR) is a federal-state program that helps people who have physical or mental disabilities get or keep a job.
 VR mission is to help people with disabilities find meaningful careers.
 They offer career counseling, financial assistance with tuition and job counseling.

-Jewish Community Services of South Florida JCS has a multitude of employment programs including services to help the deaf and hard-of-hearing, vocational training for individuals with developmental disabilities, employment services for the homeless (Project HOPE) and JWorks, a JCS career counseling service in partnership with Greater Miami Jewish Federation.
+Jewish Community Services of South Florida JCS hosts an employment program which focuses on services to help the deaf and hard-of-hearing.
+Additionally, JCS offers J Works a career counseling service in partnership with Greater Miami Jewish Federation.

 The Dan Marino Foundation (DMF) is a results-driven nonprofit organization dedicated to improving the lives of persons with autism or other developmental disabilities.
 Using innovative approaches to problem solving and leveraging the latest computer technologies, the DMF is creating unprecedented opportunities for the disability community.
 At the core of the Foundation’s initiatives is Marino Campus, an intensive 10-month post-secondary educational program to help young adults with autism or other developmental disabilities bridge the gap between high school and employment